FixedThink/RocketCogs/README.md

 - **stats [playlist]** - if no playlist is provided, display someone's ranking performance, as well as general online stats (goals, assists, etc).
-If a playlist is provided, it displays more specific stats of the player in that playlist, such as their amount of matches played.
+If a playlist is provided, it displays more specific stats of the player in that playlist, such as their amount of matches played. *[At the moment, only the no-playlist part is added]*

 - *more to follow*

 #### Rank roles
 In addition to the account registration, this cog has a built-in rank role feature.
+The feature is optional and turned off by default.
-This feature allows a guild to automatically assign a rank role to its members when they register their account.
+The rank role functionality allows a guild to automatically assign a rank role to its members when they register their account.
-For this, the guild staff can either manually create the roles, and make the bot automatically detect them, or let the bot make the roles needed for them.
-The rank role functionality is optional, and is turned off by default.
+To set this up, the guild staff can either manually create the roles and make the bot automatically detect them, or let the bot make the roles needed for them.
+It is also possible make special playlists (e.g. rumble) not count for a role (by default they do count).

 ## Reputation
 Reputation allows users to give recommendations about other users in the form of a reputation.